itpp-labs/odoo-development/docs/dev/tests/python.rst

 So, to run tests with docker:

 * use a db which contains required modules (if you haven't got such db run new container with the key ``-i`` instead of ``-u``. ``-i`` installs required module with its dependencies, whereas ``-u`` update already installed module)
-* stop main odoo container, but keep db container
+* OPTIONAL: stop main odoo container, but keep db container
 * run new container, e.g.::

       docker run --rm --link $DB_CONTAINER:db \